 Partner with 10 influencers in our space within the next 12 months.

 No matter what type of goal you set, make sure they’re SMART goals—specific, measurable, achievable, realistic, and time-bound.
-For business goals, you can also use a goal methodology, like KPIs or OKRs to measure how you’re progressing towards your end result.
+For business goals, you can also use a goal methodology, like KPIs or OKRs, to measure how you’re progressing towards your end result.

 Work about work is a key motivation blocker.
-A lot of these manual, repetitive tasks feel unnecessary—and that’s because they are.
-In total, we spend over half of our workdays (60%) on work about work.
+Many of these manual, repetitive tasks feel unnecessary—and that’s because they are.
+In total, we spend over half of our workdays on work about work.

 It doesn’t have to be this way.
 By reducing work about work, you can make more time for skilled, strategic, and high-impact work.
-The best way to reduce work about work is to centralize your information in a single app.
-Instead of switching between 10 different apps up to 25 times per day, centralizing information makes it easier for you to get at-a-glance insight into who’s doing what by when.참고: 팀에 동기를 부여하고 협업을 강화하는 팀워크 명언 100여 가지
+The best way to minimize work about work is to centralize your information.
+Instead of switching between multiple apps several times a day, centralizing information with a single tool makes it easier for you to get at-a-glance insight into who’s doing what by when.참고: 팀에 동기를 부여하고 협업을 강화하는 팀워크 명언 100여 가지

 This is a key element of David Allen’s Getting Things Done (GTD) method.
-The GTD method is all about storing your work in an external tool so you spend less brain power thinking about what you have to do and more time getting work done.
+The GTD method is all about storing your work in an external tool, so you spend less brain power thinking about what you have to do and more time getting work done.
 To learn how to implement this method, check out our article on how to master the Getting Things Done (GTD) method in five steps.참고: 효과적인 할 일 목록을 작성하기 위한 15가지 팁

 We’ve all procrastinated before—but procrastination isn’t a sign of laziness.
 Just like motivation, procrastination stems from a lack of clarity at work.
 There are a few ways to fight procrastination and rekindle your motivation:

 Set clear deadlines.Parkinson’s Law states that work expands to fill the allotted time.
 Without clear deadlines, you’re less motivated and more likely to procrastinate because nothing is due quite yet.
-Make sure your deadlines are accurate to reduce that tendency and fight Parkinson’s Law.
+Ensure your deadlines are accurate to reduce that tendency and fight Parkinson’s Law.

 Timeboxing: A timebox is a goal to finish a particular task within a specific amount of time.
 Timeboxing tasks ensures they don’t expand and prevent procrastination.

-The type of skills you choose to build are up to you.
+The type of skills you choose to build is up to you.
 If you’re looking to get started, check out our articles on building project management skills, developing team management skills, and enhancing your leadership skills.

 Doing things you enjoy outside of work